Check Out The New “Schedule Summary” Report & Overtime/Undertime Handling

 - Notifications show who is under or over-scheduled and clicking on the notification will automatically navigate to the affected shifts

-Humanity offers a number of reports aimed at better helping managers to keep record of schedule related activity.
+Humanity offers a number of reports aimed at better helping managers to keep a record of schedule-related activity.
 Our newest report is the ‘schedule summary.’
 The schedule summary is a report that will list all staff and hours per day with both start and end times.
 This report is easily grouped by location or other filters set in the application and also includes totals for key metrics.
 The report is also available in printable format or downloadable as a CSV.